UCL/tus-rec-challenge/latest_news.md

 <!-- ><span style="font-size: 12px; color: gray; margin-top: -15px;">01/09/2025</span>
 >### 🏆 Leaderboard Finalised & Joint Challenge Paper
 >The finalised <a href="https://github-pages.ucl.ac.uk/tus-rec-challenge/leaderboard.html" target="_blank">leaderboard</a> is now available.
-This challenge will remain an open-ended challenge, and we are planning to submit a challenge paper.
+This challenge will remain open-ended, and we are planning to submit a challenge paper.
 Docker submissions made before 13 Oct 2025 will be considered for co-authorship in the challenge paper, based on performance.